-Be reassured that the risk of contracting COVID-19 on board a flight is very low.
+Be reassured that the risk of contracting COVID-19, when wearing a mask on board, is very low.

-There have been millions of flights since the start of the COVID-19 outbreak resulting in less than 50 confirmed cases of transmission in-flight.
+There have been millions of flights since the start of the COVID-19 outbreak resulting in a few confirmed cases of transmission in-flight.

 There are several reasons why this is the case:

 - Seating position - Most of the time on board, you are seated facing forward rather than facing another person.
 This makes a big difference in terms of the chance of breathing in someone else’s expelled breath.

 - Seat backs - A further barrier to COVID-19 spread is that high seatbacks act as a solid barrier.

 - High airflow rate - Research has shown that the airflow in an aircraft (from ceiling to floor) is less conductive to droplet spread than other similar environments or modes of transport.